DataDog/documentation/content/en/agent/guide/how_rc_works.md

 #### ASM (Application Security Management):
 ASM features available in Public Beta:

-- **1-click ASM activation**: Ability to enable/disable ASM in 1 click from the UI
+- **1-click ASM activation**: This feature allows you to enable ASM in 1-click from Datadog UI.

-- **Protection**: Datadog automatically sends IPs, Requests, or Users identified to be blocked by libraries.
-See [How App Sec works](https://docs.datadoghq.com/security/application_security/how-appsec-works/#built-in-protection) for more information
+- **Protect**: This feature allows you to block attackers IPs that are flagged in ASM Security Signals temporarily or permanently with a single click in the Datadog UI.
+See [How App Sec works](https://docs.datadoghq.com/security/application_security/how-appsec-works/#built-in-protection) for more information<br>
 [placeholder link to ASM specific RC docs]

-- **Datadog Event Rules**: Real time security updates
+- **Datadog Event Rules**: This feature provides the ability to receive and apply Datadog-defined or default event rules in real-time.

-- **Custom Event Rules**: Ability to configure custom event rules running in your application libraries
+- **Custom Event Rules**: This feature provides the ability to configure custom event rules for your application.

 #### CWS (Cloud Workload Security):
 Available in Private Beta only